Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Conclusions

 The concept of conditional calibration enables to define two aspects of local calibration: consistency, which assesses the reliability of UQ metrics across the range of uncertainty values, and adaptivity, which assesses the reliability of UQ metrics across the range of input features.
 As the validation of individual calibration is practically impossible, one has to rely on validation methods based on local or group calibration, making consistency and adaptivity complementary validation targets.

 Consistency and adaptivity can be tested by binned statistics such as the mean of squared \emph{z-}scores $<Z^{2}>$, leading to the LZMS analysis.
 Bins with large deviations from the target value (typically 1) and groups of adjacent bins with similar deviations reveal local calibration errors.
 The LZMS analysis enables to test conditional calibration for any conditioning variable, giving access to both consistency and adaptivity validation.
-A validation metric $f_{v,ZMS}$ based on the proportion of bins with confidence intervals containing the target value was proposed.
+An alternative formulation based on local relative calibration errors (LRCE) could also be considered.
+A validation metric $f_{v}$ based on the proportion of bins with the confidence interval of a statistic containing its target value was proposed.
+The focus of this study is on variance-based UQ metrics, but this validation framework can easily be extended to interval-based UQ metrics\citep{Pernot2022a,Pernot2022b}.

-These methods were applied to a representative dataset issued from a recent study by Busk \emph{et al.}\citep{Busk2022} about atomization energies from the QM9 dataset, revealing a good average calibration, a slightly suboptimal consistency, and a problematic adaptivity either in the molecular mass space or the heteroatoms fraction space.
-This dataset presents several sources of stratification, and it was shown that the uncertainty due to the interplay of equal-size binning with data ordering is not dominant for the statistics considered here.
-An alternative strata-based binning LZMS approach led to similar diagnostics, with the inconvenience of a larger uncertainty on the validation statistics due to the smaller number of bins.
+These methods were applied to a representative example issued from a recent study by Busk \emph{et al.}\citep{Busk2022} about atomization energies from the QM9 dataset, revealing a good average calibration, a slightly sub-optimal consistency, and a problematic adaptivity, either in the molecular mass space or the heteroatoms fraction space.
+This dataset presents several sources of stratification, and it was shown that the uncertainty due to the interplay of equal-size binning with data ordering expected for stratified conditioning variables is not dominant for the statistics considered here.
+An alternative strata-based binning LZMS approach led to similar diagnostics, with the inconvenience of a larger uncertainty on the validation statistics due to the smaller numbers of bins.

-The focus here was on variance-based UQ metrics, but the proposed validation framework can easily be extended to interval-based UQ metrics\citep{Pernot2022a,Pernot2022b}.

 Up to now, ML-UQ validation studies in chemical and materials sciences are mainly focused on consistency.
 This covers somehow the concerns of ML-UQ designers who want the reliability of all uncertainties, either small or large.
-It was shown however that a positive consistency diagnostic does not augur of a positive adaptivity diagnostic.
-There is therefore a strong need that adaptivity be also considered, notably for final users, who expect the reliability of uncertainty for individual predictions, throughout the input features space.
+It was shown however that a positive consistency diagnostic does not augur of a positive adaptivity diagnostic, and therefore that a good consistency does not imply a good individual calibration.
+There is therefore a strong need that adaptivity be also systematically considered in ML-UQ studies, notably for final users, who expect the reliability of uncertainty for individual predictions, throughout the input features space.